mrc-ide/migrate-packit--perms-from-orderly-web/README.md

 Migration is done in two stages: first, the details of the users and roles to be created in Packit are determined and displayed in the console.
 The user then has the opportunity to cancel or continue with the actual migration.

+To run migrations you must have admin permission on both OrderlyWeb and Packit.
+Migrations will only run if Packit is "clean" i.e. if there are no non-ADMIN users or roles.
+Permissions of ADMIN users will not be changed by the migrations.

 Python modules in `src` implement the main migration logic, mapping of OrderlyWeb to Packit permissions and HTTP interaction with OrderlyWeb and with Packit.
 There is also a `login_ow_users` module in the `run_dev` folder supporting programmatic login of test users in local dev environment (more details below).